-The Hidden histories of environmental science programme is a broad cross disciplinary effort spanning environmental science, the arts, humanities, economic and social science researchers, practitioners and community groups, and is aimed at learning from the colonial past to inform a more equitable, inclusive future for the sector.
+The hidden histories of environmental science programme was a broad cross disciplinary effort aimed at learning from the colonial past to inform a more equitable, inclusive future for the sector.

 Over 50 people from business, government, NGOs and academics collaborated on what the future of work might look like and what skills might this future workforce need.
-A follow-up series of online workshops took place more recently, with hugely insightful results especially around upskilling, reskilling and the impact of digital technologies on the future of required professional skills.
+This was followed by a series of online workshops that gave insightful results around upskilling, reskilling and the impact of digital technologies on the future of work.

 Ready to demystify a process that could transform your business?
-Heard all the buzz words and trying to figure out how to fit it into a Business Model Canvas tool?
+Heard all the buzz words and trying to figure out how to use them?
 It’s all quite simple really, and the results are a more innovative, resilient, secure business.

 Research projects with community-focused outcomes are as much in need of innovation techniques as are market-driven businesses.
 At a focused, productive workshop participants co-created two collaborative project proposals that would ultimately benefit stroke patients and their carers.
 We also had fun…